Marco21c/Front-mundial/README.md

 # Front-mundial

-Web project, where you can watch the mundial 2026, and follow any match, watch data of players, and more.
+Web project, where you can watch information about world cup 2026, and follow any match, watch data of players, and more.